cjtaberski/sdi-blended-oop-scaffold/README.md

 #### `CheckingAccount`
 * Should be a subclass of `BankAccount`
 * If you attempt to overdraft your `CheckingAccount` you should receive a message telling you that you have insufficient funds to perform that action
-* If the balance of a `CheckingAccount` ever falls below $50 you should receive a $40 penalty fee
+* If the balance of a `CheckingAccount` ever falls below $50 as the result of a transaction, it should receive a $40 penalty fee

 #### `SavingsAccount`
 * Should be a subclass of `BankAccount`
 * Should have a private `linkedCheckingAccount` property
 * The `linkAccount` method should take a `CheckingAccount` as an argument and store it in the private `linkedCheckingAccount` property
-* Should allow you to transfer money from your `SavingsAccount` to your `CheckingAccount`
+* The `transfer` emthod should allow you to transfer money from your `SavingsAccount` to the linked `CheckingAccount`
 * Should have a maximum number of debit transactions (10) associated with each `SavingsAccount`
 * If the maximum number of debit transactions is passed you should receive a $50 penalty fee